Infused Oil With Calendula

 - Dark container for your finished product.

 Place the dried herbs in the jar.
-FIll it about 3/4 full.
+Fill it about 3/4 full.
 (I didn't do that here as this bottle holds more than I needed for this portion).
+A general rule is 1 part herb to 10 parts oil with about 0.5% antioxidant added.
+(This helps extend the shelf life of your infusion)

 Pour oil over the herbs until they are covered.
+Add the antioxidant.
 Leave a little room in the jar so you can agitate the mixture.
-It is important that the herbs are covered with oil so there is no chance of bacteria growth.
+It is important that the herbs are covered with oil.

 That's it!
 You've started your first infused oil!